 - Drinking plenty of water (at least 100 ounces per day) and eliminating potential food allergens and food intolerances are key to avoiding constipation and digestive issues.

-- Probiotics can be useful for constipation in certain circumstances, but prebiotic fiber (particularly inulin/FOS) are the more prudent long-term solution to balancing the gut microbiome and promoting regularity.
+- Probiotics can be useful for constipation in certain circumstances, but prebiotic fiber is a long-term solution to balancing the gut microbiome and promoting regularity.

 - Exogenous ketones and electrolyte supplements tend to have mild laxative properties that can help relieve short-term keto constipation.